Jeff-Russ/ror-guides/rails-database.md

 	http://www.example.com/(ctrl_name)/(action_name)/

-has the two parentheisized portions mapped out to the matching controller and action (which themselves match the names of files in the `view/` directory!).
+has the two parenthesized portions mapped out to the matching controller and action (which themselves match the names of files in the `view/` directory!).

 If you were to look at the `*_controller.rb` files you will see they are single classes named to match their file name and they contain methods matching the action names.
 Also note that the action names are seen in the views directory, with the files for each view matching an action.